Suspicion (Terry Stafford song): Cover versions

+A humorous, even maniacal spoof version of the song was recorded by Vivian Stanshall and Gargantuan Chums, produced by Keith Moon and with Jon Entwistle in 1970.

 "Suspicion" first became a C&W chart hit in 1971 via a remake by Bobby G. Rice which reached C&W, with the track being included on Rice's debut album Hit After Hit.

 In 1988 "Suspicion" charted for Ronnie McDowell whose version, taken from McDowell's I'm Still Missing You album, reached C&W.